 No Preemptive Rights.
-Holders of our Class B common stock do not have preemptive, subscription, redemption or conversion rights.
-The Class B common stock is subject to automatic cancellation upon an exchange of a Class B unit of Viant Technology LLC for a share of Class A common stock.
+Holders of our Class B common stock do not have preemptive, subscription or conversion rights.
+The Class B common stock is subject to redemption upon an exchange of a Class B unit of Viant Technology LLC for a share of Class A common stock.